developersIndia/website/.github/CONTRIBUTING.md

 ### How Do We Version the Project

-The project in question is a website & as such backwards compatibility isn't a requirement.
-Hence, straight off-the-bat, releasing versions of the project isn't possible using [SemVer](https://semver.org/).
-So, its recommended to follow a different approach for versioning specific releases of the project.
-Taking quite a lot of inspiration from [this comment](https://github.com/developersIndia/website/discussions/69#discussioncomment-2130963) & the parent thread, we follow a "_Year-Month_" versioning system instead.
+Taking quite a lot of inspiration from [this comment](https://github.com/developersIndia/website/discussions/69#discussioncomment-2130963) & the parent thread, we follow a "**Year-Month**" versioning system instead.

 For more context, assuming the Hero section of the landing page was complete & a release could be made on the month of February & in the year 2022, then a tag aptly named `v2022-02` could be released.